-This was not a video game, a film or a television series which can be blamed for encouraging these children to carry out such a violent act, but an internet meme.
-A mythical character created through a internet Photoshop competition in 2009 which has been picked up and used in hundreds, maybe thousands, of fictional stories written by fans all over the world.“…Well yeah.
+This was not a video game, a film, or a television series that can be blamed for encouraging these children to carry out such a violent act, but an internet meme.
+A mythical character created through an internet Photoshop competition in 2009 has been picked up and used in hundreds, maybe thousands, of fictional stories written by fans all over the world.“…Well yeah.
 He is anywhere from 14 to 60 feet tall.
 He constantly wears a suit.
 He doesn`t have a face.
 He targets children.
 He has tendrils on his back.
 I was really scared he could kill my whole family in three seconds,” one girl told the police.

 Unable to go through with their plans that night, the following day they went into the woods for a game of hide and seek.
 Making the decision to go ahead, they restrained their unsuspecting friend and passed the knife back and forth between them, both hesitant to be the first to stab her.
 At some point one did and there followed a total of 19 stab wounds, narrowly missing this young girl’s major arteries.
 Police believe it was Morgan Geyser who repeatedly stabbed Payton Leutner, while Anissa Weier watched and urged her on.

 A very courageous Payton Leutner dragged herself out of the woods and to the side of a road telling her parents afterward “I wanted to live”.
-Found by a passing cyclist, she was taken into hospital and surgery where she survived her injuries.
-Her two friends were found hours after the stabbing wandering along Interstate-40 with a bloodied kitchen knife in their backpack.
+Found by a passing cyclist, she was taken to hospital and surgery where she survived her injuries.
+Geyser and Weier were found hours after the stabbing wandering along Interstate-40 with a bloodied kitchen knife in their backpack.

 The Slender Man Myth

 The reported motive behind this brutal attack was most unusual.
 The two girls had discovered the story of Slender Man on a website that featured a range of different horror stories written to frighten eager readers.
 The Slender Man is a fictional character that originated as an internet meme in 2009.
 The character appears as a thin unnaturally tall man with no facial features wearing a black suit.
 Slender Man is a typical children’s boogie man.
-A character which terrorizes children through stalking and abduction.
+A character who terrorizes children through stalking and abduction.

 Mostly featured in online written stories, Slender Man has appeared in videos and artwork and has also gained popularity in the video game industry, appearing in the game Minecraft and dedicated Slender Man video games.

 The character was created in an internet forum where a Photoshop competition prompted users to submit photoshopped versions of everyday images.
 One user with the username ‘Victor Surge’ submitted two black-and-white photos of groups of children with this Slender Man image in the background.
 The photos were accompanied by text from apparent witnesses of child abductions as if they were real events.
-Soon going viral, this image and character has been expanded on and used in many different mediums with fan art and online fiction being prominent in its expansion.
+Soon going viral, this image and character have been expanded on and used in many different mediums with fan art and online fiction being prominent in its growth.

-As the character is entirely fictitious with no historical roots, the writer has the freedom to change his appearance, actions and motives with little restrictions, no doubt adding to its popularity.
+As the character is entirely fictitious with no historical roots, the writer has the freedom to change his appearance, actions, and motives with little restrictions, no doubt adding to its popularity.
 The imagination can be used in full swing when working with this character and this has been used to full advantage.

 It appears these two girls were fully enthralled with this character and no doubt egged on by each other, their delusion and belief escalated.
 It is unlikely this crime would have been carried out alone, the fact there were two of them to discuss Slender Man and how to please him, most likely increased his presence between them.

-Most disturbing about this case is the indication by police that this attack and attempted murder on their friend had been planned for months.
-It was not a spur of the moment decision or a spontaneous act which became out of control.
+Most disturbing about this case is the indication by police that this attack and attempted murder of their friend had been planned for months.
+It was not a spur-of-the-moment decision or a spontaneous act that became out of control.
 Various notes were found in the girl’s bedrooms detailing what they would need for the attack and plans for how they would carry it out.
-Their intention was to murder, to take the life of their school friend in order to achieve the recognition and rewards from the character in which they believed in, that of Slender Man.
+Their intention was to murder, to take the life of their school friend in order to achieve the recognition and rewards from the character which they believed in, that of Slender Man.